logicesecutor/Reinforcement-Learning-agent-for-Hanabi-game/README.md

 The initial idea was to build a collaborative collaborative Multi-agent Reinforcement Q-learning framework for the Hanabi game.
 This game can be modeled as a Partially Observable Markov Decision Problem(PO-MDP).
 So I want to build a model capable of learning in a collaborative way the best joint action in order to maximize the Game score.

-Then, due to my inexperience, I shrunk down the problem into an easier version.
+I shrunk down the problem into an easier version.

 ## The Basic IDEA